Resources Germany Related

 Dresden (Saxony)

-Mark №·427 for the business of Oswald Lorenz is printed upside-down; the 'W' at the bottom is an 'M' at the top above a ligated 'OL' for Malerei Oswald Lorenz.
+Mark №·427 for Oswald Lorenz is obviously misprinted as it is shown upside down; the initials "M" above a ligated "OL" stand for Malerei Oswald Lorenz.

 Freiwaldau (Silesia)

-Mark №·597 is not a mark of the Porzellanfabrik H. Schmidt but obviously that of Richard Klemm from Dresden.
+Mark №·597 is not a mark of the Porzellanfabrik H. Schmidt but obviously a mark of Richard Klemm from Dresden.

 Gräfenroda (Thuringia)

-There is no entry for the Christian Carstens KG, a porcelain decoration studio and porcelain factory that later became the VEB Gräfenroda which specialized on ceramics.
+There is no entry for the Christian Carstens KG, a porcelain decoration studio and porcelain factory which later became the VEB Gräfenroda, specialising in ceramics.

 Hirschau (Bavaria)

-The mentioned history of Ernst Dorfner & Co. as well as the attributions and datings of marks №·847 trough №·850 are utter nonsense.
+The history of Ernst Dorfner & Co. is incorrect and the datings shown for the marks from №·847 trough №·850 are nonsense.

 Ilmenau (Thuringia)